 Harvard Dataverse is a general-purpose data repository built on open-source software that is intended for sharing and facilitating citation of research data.
-It is under continuous development by Harvard Library, Harvard University IT, and IQSS.
-Several other institutions have made use of this open-source software project to develop independent Dataverse installations at other locations.
+It is under continuous development by Harvard Library, Harvard University Information Technology (HUIT), and the Harvard Institute for Quantitative Social Science (IQSS).
+Several other institutions have made use of this open-source software project to develop independent Dataverse installations around the world.

-Compare Harvard Dataverse to other options in the Repository Matrix.
+Compare Harvard Dataverse to other options in the LMA RDMWG Repository Matrix.

 Features & Specifications

 File Size Limit: To use the browser-based upload function, file can’t exceed 2.5GB.
 However, Harvard Dataverse is willing to work with Harvard researchers who have larger files.

 Dataset Size Limit: 1TB per researcher.
 Harvard Dataverse will work with Harvard researchers who have larger datasets (>1 TB).

 Data Types and Formats Hosted: All file formats accepted (tabular, non-tabular, and compressed as a zip file bundle with file hierarchy feature to preserve directory structure).

 - Within Harvard Dataverse, specific programs or projects can create nested dataverses (collections), and each nested dataverse (collections) itself can contain nested dataverses (collections) or one or more datasets.
 Harvard Dataverse assigns a DOI to each dataset and datafile within a dataverse.

 - Dataset authors can identify themselves and other types of data contributors using the following types of unique IDs: ORCID, ISNI, LCNA, VIAF, GND, DAI, researcherID, ScopusID.